JonDeritis/Bitcoin-Pushups/README.md

 Replace the placeholder YOUR_STRIKE_API_KEY in bitcoin_pushups.py with your API key.

-3. Configure Settings
+3. Configure Settings:

+Threshold:
-Threshold: Change the number of pushups required to trigger a transaction by updating the threshold variable.
+Change the number of pushups required to trigger a transaction by updating the threshold variable.
 Transaction Amount: Modify the amount in USD to convert to BTC by adjusting the "amount" field in the create_currency_exchange_quote() function.

-Example Configuration:

 To change the pushup threshold:

     threshold = 10  # Adjust the number here

 To change the amount of USD converted: